thanhvd18/rePLS_discussion/reports/report13.md

 #### Correlation coefficient
 ![](images/w13_report4.png)
-The figure about shows the the Correlation coefficient between PQ_i_true and PQ_i_estimated.
+The figure above shows the the Correlation coefficient between PQ_i_true and PQ_i_estimated.
 However, I think that this metric consider PQ_i_true and PQ_i_estimated as 2 sample and not care about the order/the direction of vector PQ.

 ####  Cosin distance (in degree)
 ![](images/w13_report5_1.png)